 Picketing and protests

-After Consultation, in November 2015, the Government confirmed they were not pursuing the majority of its proposals in relation to picketing and protests, including requiring unions to publish in advance their plans for industrial action, pickets and social media campaigns.
+After consultation, in November 2015, the government confirmed they weren’t pursuing the majority of its proposals in relation to picketing and protests, including requiring unions to publish their plans in advance for industrial action, pickets and social media campaigns.

-Instead the Code of Practice on picketing will be updated and some of it will become legally enforceable.
-From 1st March 2017 lawful picketing that is organised or supported by a union requires that:
+Instead, the Code of Practice on picketing will be updated and some of it will become legally enforceable.
+From 1st March 2017, lawful picketing that’s organised or supported by a union requires that:

-- the union must appoint a picket supervisor who is identifiable at the picket and must carry a letter stating that the picketing is approved.
+- the union must appoint a picket supervisor who’s identifiable at the picket and must carry a letter stating that the picketing is approved.
 This supervisor must be familiar with the Code of Practice and must make reasonable steps to give the police his/her name and contact details.

-The original act required Trade Unions to give 14 days’ notice of industrial action to the employer – this was a doubling from the current 7 days – unless the employer agrees to 7 days’ notice.
-This provision is in the new bill, so from 1st March 2017, 14 days notice must be given, unless both parties agree to 7 days.
+The original act required Trade Unions to give 14 days’ notice of industrial action to the employer – this was a doubling from the current seven days – unless the employer agrees to 7 days’ notice.
+This provision is in the new bill, so from 1st March 2017, 14 days notice must be given, unless both parties agree to seven days.

 A repeal of the ban on the use of agency workers to cover striking workers.
-This is not mentioned at all in the new bill so the use of agency workers is still banned; unless secondary legislation appears later on.
+This isn’t mentioned at all in the new bill so the use of agency workers is still banned, unless secondary legislation appears later on.

 Paying union subs through salaries

-In the immediate future it is possible that the devolved administrations of Scotland and Wales may resist parts of the Act and some Unions are still saying they may fight the changes on Human Rights grounds as an infringement on the right to strike.
-The Welsh Government has not introduced draft legislation which seeks to dis-apply the 40% threshold in relation to devolved Welsh public authorities.
+In the immediate future, it’s possible that the devolved administrations of Scotland and Wales may resist parts of the Act, and some unions may fight the changes on Human Rights grounds as an infringement of the right to strike.
+The Welsh government hasn’t introduced draft legislation which seeks to disapply the 40% threshold in relation to devolved Welsh public authorities.